The-Boyo/wireframing/README.md

 ## High-Fidelity Wireframe
 The wireframe therein is a igh-fidelity one because it is detailed and near the final design.
 It covers ll the aspects of the application and even looks like the final design.

+## Popular Wirefarming Tools
+### Figma
+Its very intuitive and simple to use.
+With Figma you can create top notch designs and sketches that simply tell how the final application will look.
+Whether you want to use it for low-fidelity wireframes or high-fidelity ones, Figma gives yo the power to choose and wireframe the best designs.

+## Benefits of wireframing from a software development perspective

+## Wireframing in Practice